 Once you have the bread shaped, bake it just as you would a pizza.
 Once the cheese has melted, add an egg to the top and bake a few minutes more.
 While everything is baking, mix up some fresh herbs for topping.

 Then simply remove the bread from the oven, mix the runny yolk with the cheese, top with herbs, and enjoy!

-Like I said, this is really just pizza, but shaped differently, and with the addition of eggs.
+Again, this Khachapuri (Georgian Cheese Bread) is really just pizza in a different shape, and with the addition of eggs.
 I know my explanation is a little confusing, so I’m hoping the photos say it all.